-LD1 (DB21) and LD0 (DB20) control the updating of each analog output with the specified 16-bit data value or power-down command.
+LD1 (DB21) and LD0 (DB20) control the loading of each analog output with the specified 16-bit data value or power-down command.
 Bit DB19 must always be '0'.
-The DAC channel select bits (DB18, DB17) control the destination of the data (or power-down command) from DAC A to DAC D. The final control bit, PD0 (DB16), selects the power-down mode of the DAC8565 channels as well as the power-down mode of the internal reference.
+The DAC channel select bits (DB18, DB17) control the destination of the data (or power-down command) from DAC A through DAC D. The final control bit, PD0 (DB16), selects the power-down mode of the DAC8564 channels as well as the power-down mode of the internal reference.

-The DAC8565 supports a number of different load commands.
-The load commands include broadcast commands to address all the DAC8565s on an SPI bus.
+The DAC8564 supports a number of different load commands.
+The load commands include broadcast commands to address all the DAC8564s on an SPI bus.
 The load commands are summarized as follows:

 DB21 = 0 and DB20 = 0: Single-channel store.
-The temporary register (data buffer) corresponding to a DAC selected by DB18 and DB17 updates with the contents of SR data (or power-down).
+The data buffer corresponding to a DAC selected by DB18 and DB17 updates with the contents of SR data (or power-down).

 DB21 = 0 and DB20 = 1: Single-channel update.
-The temporary register and DAC register corresponding to a DAC selected by DB18 and DB17 are updated with the contents of SR data (or power-down).
+The data buffer and DAC register corresponding to a DAC selected by DB18 and DB17 update with the contents of SR data (or power-down).

 DB21 = 1 and DB20 = 0: Simultaneous update.
-A channel selected by DB18 and DB17 updates with the SR data; simultaneously, all the other channels update with previously stored data (or power-down) from temporary registers.
+A channel selected by DB18 and DB17 updates with the SR data; simultaneously, all the other channels update with previously stored data (or power-down) from data buffers.

 DB21 = 1 and DB20 = 1: Broadcast update.
-If DB18 = 0, then SR data are ignored and all channels are updated with previously stored data (or power-down).
-If DB18 = 1, then SR data (or power-down) updates all channels.
-Refer to Table 6 for more information.
+All the DAC8564s on the SPI bus respond, regardless of address matching.
+If DB18 = 0, SR data are ignored and any channels from all DAC8564s update with previously stored data (or power-down).
+If DB18 = 1, SR data (or power-down) update any channels of all DAC8564s in the system.
+This broadcast update feature allows the simultaneous update of up to 16 channels.

+Refer to Table 5 for more information.

-Table 6.
-Control Matrix for the DAC8565
+Table 5.
+Control Matrix for the DAC8564